Alzheimer’s disease is a type of dementia typically associated with older adults. Early onset Alzheimer’s disease occurs before the age of 65 years.

 7. Problems writing or speaking

 The person may stop in the middle of a conversation, unable to figure out what to say next.
-They may struggle to find the right word or label things incorrectly.
+They may also struggle to find the right word or label things incorrectly.

-8. Showing signs of poor judgment
+8. Symptoms of reduced judgment

-- showing inattention to personal grooming
+- showing inattention to personal grooming, including washing

 9. Mood or personality changes